 C. Our responsibility to protect your personal health information (PHI)

-We protect your personal health information (PHI) as required by federal and state laws.
+We protect your PHI as required by federal and state laws.

 Your PHI includes information you gave us when you enrolled in our plan.
 It also includes your medical records and other medical and health information.